by Host Autopsy Editorial

 Wrong Domain on Certificate

 Your certificate covers example.com but not www.example.com (or vice versa).
-Always include both when generating certificates.
+Visitors to the uncovered domain see a security warning.

 Redirect Loops

 Misconfigured redirects between HTTP and HTTPS.
-Usually caused by a proxy (like Cloudflare) doing SSL termination while the origin also forces HTTPS.
+Usually caused by a proxy (like Cloudflare) doing SSL termination while the origin server also forces HTTPS redirect.

 Test Your SSL

-Use our scanner tool above to check your SSL configuration, or visit ssllabs.com/ssltest for a detailed analysis.
+Use our scanner tool above to check your SSL configuration instantly, or visit ssllabs.com/ssltest for a detailed analysis including cipher suites, protocol support, and certificate chain verification.

 Check your own website